-Prior to the endpoint assessment, the employer, apprentice and trainer will agree that the apprentice has attained the skills, knowledge and behaviours in the standard and are ready for their end point assessment.
-This will include making sure that all mandatory qualification requirements have been achieved.
-The employer or training provider will then register the apprentice with an assessment provider for the end point assessment (Figure 2).
-Apprentices must achieve level 1 English and maths and take the test for level 2 prior to taking their end-point assessment.
+Prior to the endpoint assessment, the employer, in consultation with the training provider, will agree that the apprentice is ready for their end point assessment.
+This will include making sure that mandatory qualifications are achieved, the portfolio compiled and sufficient evidence of competence has been demonstrated.
+Apprentices without level 1 English and maths will need to achieve this level and take the test for level 2 English and maths prior to taking the end point assessment.
+The employer or training provider will then register the apprentice with an assessment provider for the end point assessment (see Figure 2).

-The endpoint assessment organisation must be selected from the Skills Funding Agency's Register of Apprentice Assessment Organisations.
+The endpoint assessment organization must be selected from the Education and Skills Funding Agency's Register of Apprentice Assessment Organisations.

-5. End Point Assessment
+4. End Point Assessment

-The end point assessment will utilise three assessment methods:
+The end point assessment will organisation the following assessment methods:

 - Holistic Project

-- Structured Interview (including testing of the portfolio)
+- Structured Interview (including discussion based on the portfolio)

 - Online Multiple Choice Knowledge Tests

 - Practical tests

 If any element of the end point assessment is failed, three re-takes can be taken over a six-month period from first date of end point assessment.
+No cap on grading will be placed on apprentices who need to retake.

-5.1 Holistic Project
+4.1.
+Holistic Project

-The holistic project is set by the assessment organisation and shall present evidence from testing knowledge that is specified in the standard as being required by the apprentice.
-The project should take approximately one week away from the work place to complete and is designed to test an apprentice's knowledge and its application across many areas of the standard.
+The holistic project is set by the assessment organization and shall present evidence from testing knowledge that is specified in the standard as being required by the apprentice.
+The project should take one week away from the work place to complete and is designed to test an apprentice's knowledge and its application across many areas of the standard.
 Preparation for the project should take place during the apprenticeship for example collection of samples / images demonstrating principles listed.
 The subject areas should cover the following:

-- Principles of tree and shrub growth - Principles of tree care as described in the British Standard 3998 Tree Work - Recommendations, alternatively this may take the form of an online test - Compartmentalisation of decay in trees - Colonisation of woody tissues by principal decay causing fungi - Types of rot caused by wood decaying fungi - Preparation of sites for planting, planting trees, providing support, protection and aftercare
+- Principles of tree and shrub growth - Principles of tree care as described in the British Standard 3998 Tree Work Recommendations, alternatively this may take the form of an online test - Compartmentalisation of decay in trees - Colonisation of woody tissues by principal decay causing fungi - Types of rot caused by wood decaying fungi - Preparation of sites for planting, planting trees, providing support, protection and aftercare

-The apprentice shall produce a presentation that illustrates and explains the following concepts related to woody vegetation.
-The presentation can be made up of models, samples of tree, power point, leaflets, photographs etc
+The apprentice shall produce a project that illustrates and explains the following concepts related to woody vegetation.
+The project can be made up of models, samples of tree, power point, leaflets, photographs etc

-- The arrangement and function of the main cells of the tree stem, root and leaf parenchyma, vascular cambium, phloem, xylem, tracheids, rays, cork cambium, bark, green layer (photosynthetic), lenticel, resin duct, annual ring, sapwood and heartwood. - Tree Structure as an undamaged, self-optimised structure, axiom of uniform stress and the principle of the minimum lever arm. - Mechanisms of defence chemical measures, phenolic compounds resin and gum production.
-Compartmentalisation of decay in trees (CODIT) walls 1-3 Reaction Zone and wall 4 Barrier Zone. - Fungal colonisation strategies heartrot, sapwood intact, sapwood exposed and active pathogenesis.
+• The arrangement and function of the main cells of the tree stem, root and leaf - parenchyma, vascular cambium, phloem, xylem, tracheids, rays, cork cambium, bark, green layer (photosynthetic), lenticel, resin duct, annual ring, sapwood and heartwood.

+- Tree Structure as an undamaged, self-optimised structure, axiom of uniform stress and the principle of the minimum lever arm. - Mechanisms of defence chemical measures, phenolic compounds resin and gum production.
+Compartmentalisation of decay in trees (CODIT) walls 1-3 Reaction Zone and wall 4 Barrier Zone. - Fungal Conalisation strategies heartrot, sapwood intact, sapwood exposed and active pathogenesis.
 Types of rot white rot (selective delignification and simultaneous), brown rot and soft rot.

 Using knowledge gained from understanding the principles of tree growth the apprentice shall demonstrate knowledge of preparing to plant trees, provide support, protection and aftercare for a given scenario.
-The site must include a minimum of one specific problem ground issue and one problem environmental/social/pest issue locally encountered and include a standard 8-10cm girth bare rooted tree, a 40-60cm in height bare rooted whip and a 2 litre containerised shrub.
+The site must include a minimum of one specific problem ground issue and one problem environmental/social/pest issue locally encountered and include a standard 8-10cm girth bare rooted tree, a 40-60cm in height bare rooted whip and a 2 litre containerized shrub.